Liriope muscari: Seeds

 The plant is difficult to reproduce from seed due to several factors.
 The fruit's pulp contains phenolic compounds that inhibit germination, and thus need to be removed to promote germination.
 In addition, seeds have a morphological dormancy because the embryo is not fully developed when the fruit ripens; a period of warm stratification is required to complete maturation.
 Lastly, the seeds do not store well.
 Cleaned seeds can be sown outdoors after the fruit ripens in early fall, recognizing that germination will be slow the following spring.
 Rapid germination can be promoted by warm, moist stratification of cleaned seed under dark conditions for 8 weeks at 77 degrees F (25 degrees C) for optimum germination.
 Stratified seeds can be started indoors or in a heated greenhouse during the dormant season or they may be sown outdoors after the threat of frost has passed.

 Division

 Lilyturf is easily reproduced by dividing the root mass.
 The optimum time to do this is during the dormant season before the onset of new growth.
 Plants produced by division are identical to the mother plant; thus cultivar traits will be retained.

 Problems

 No serious diseases or pests occur for cultivated Liriope muscari.
 Root rot (Pythium) has been reported.
 Anthracnose fungus sometimes causes reddish streaks in the leaves.
 Scale insects have been reported to cause unsightly reddish spots on leaves during late summer.
 Slugs and snails are occasional pests.

-Some people feel that lilyturf in the United States has been overused as a landscaping plant and that functionally suitable native plants such as Florida gamagrass can be used in its place.
-Lilyturf is reported to have little wildlife value.